toltec-astro/dasha/docs/index.rst

 =============

 This is the documentation for DashA.

-DashA is a multi-page dash app that comes with a set of plug-and-play page templates
+DashA is a multi-page dash app framework that allows create complex and reusable pages.

 .. toctree::
   :maxdepth: 2